Alex Cooke

 • Tornado Parameters and Principal Component Analysis in the Caribou, ME County Warning Area

-National Weather Service: Caribou, ME • May 2025
+Volunteer Project at National Weather Service: Caribou, ME • May 2025

 • Real-time enhanced tornado warning product guidance based on tornado debris signature height and population density